erinosb/organizeDeltaVision/README.md

 # INSTALLATION

-To obtain the code, use git clone to sync a copy of organizeDV to your local directory.
+To obtain the code, use git clone to sync a copy of organizeDV to your local directory:

 ```bash
 $ git clone https://github.com/erinosb/organizeDV.git
 ```

-Navigate into the obtained directory.
+Navigate into the obtained directory:

 ```bash
 $ cd organizeDV